monster-js/monster-js/docs/main-concept/lifecycle-hooks.md

 ## Full Example

-Here’s an example demonstrating how to use all three hooks in a single component:
+Here’s an example demonstrating how to use all hooks in a single component:

 ```tsx
 function Component() {